fmalazemi/Garnet2.0_tutorial/README.md

 * CreditLink.cc, implement credit links to transpose credits.
 * NetworkInterface.cc, implements communication links between a router and, either, a CPU or Directory.
 * GarnetNetwork.cc, build and connect all NoC components.
 * Sconscript, includes files need to by compiled and used by GEM5.

-So
+So, if you have a